foz/foz.github.com/debian-notes.md

+---
+title: Debian Notes
+layout: default

+---

+# Debian notes
+> _(many apply to Ubuntu and other distributions as well)_

 ### Package Management

-	# update

-	$ apt-get update
+I like to use [Aptitude](http://wiki.debian.org/Aptitude) which handles dependencies and helps me from doing really stupid things.

 	$ aptitude update

-	# upgrade

-	$ apt-get -u upgrade
-	# even better...
+	$ aptitude safe-upgrade
-	$ aptitude upgrade
+	$ aptitude dist-upgrade

-	# list installed packages
+list installed packages

 	$ apt-show-versions
 		# or...
 	$ dpkg -l

-	# To make sure we see important bugs and such, install
+To make sure we see important bugs and such, install (can also be annoying tho)

 	$ aptitude install apt-listbugs

 ### Networking